Boeing E-7 Wedgetail: United Kingdom

 Airframe modification was expected to be performed by Marshall Aerospace, but it withdrew in May 2020, thus Boeing selected STS Aviation Group's UK branch on 20 May 2020.
 Two of the five aircraft are to be converted commercial airliners and the rest are to be new.
 Each conversion takes about 24 months, with work on the first aircraft starting in 2021 and the last to be completed in 2026.
 In June 2020, the first Wedgetail delivery was expected in 2023.

 In December 2020, Air Forces Monthly reported that the UK was considering reducing its Wedgetail purchase from five to three aircraft and stated that such a move "could often mean just one aircraft would be available for operational tasking."
 The 2021 Integrated Defence Review confirmed the reduced order of three aircraft.
 In late 2022, it was reported that initial operating capability for the aircraft had slipped to 2024.
 Then in 2024 it was indicated that service entry was now anticipated in 2025.
 The in-service date then slipped further into 2026.
 In February 2023, Air Chief Marshal Michael Wigston stated that the order of three aircraft may gradually rise back to five airframes.
 The 2025 defence review recommended the procurement of additional aircraft, though this might proceed in conjunction with other NATO allies.

+The first AEW Mk1 was received by the RAF and bore the markings of the No. 8 Squadron RAF, who are operating the aircraft in its first service, on 18 October 2024.
+It was then seen for the first time in public at the Royal International Air Tattoo in 2025, where it flew in Formation flight with the RAF's Red Arrows display group.

 United States

 In February 2021 General Kenneth S. Wilsbach, the Commander of the United States Pacific Air Forces, proposed that the USAF rapidly acquire E-7s to replace the E-3s deployed to the Indo-Pacific region.
 In March 2022, Wilsbach stated that the E-3 had insufficient detection range against aircraft like the Chinese Chengdu J-20.
 In April 2021, Aviation Week & Space Technology reported that Gen. Jeffrey Harrigian, commander of U.S. Air Forces in Europe and Air Forces Africa, also voiced support for a near-term E-7 acquisition.

 In October 2021, the USAF published a "Notice of Contract Action", stating its intent to award Boeing a sole-source contract to study the E-7 to determine if it can meet USAF configuration standards and mandates.